Lussebullen/DD2480_DECIDE/README.md

 Hover any option of your choice, such as "test", and click the play button to run the corresponding option

-If vscode says the maven executable is missing, and requests it, insert the following `C:\ProgramData\chocolatey\lib\maven\apache-maven-3.9.6\bin\mvn` if you used the default install location of Maven from chocolatey
+If running Windows, if vscode says the maven executable is missing and requests it, insert the following `C:\ProgramData\chocolatey\lib\maven\apache-maven-3.9.6\bin\mvn` if you used the default install location of Maven from chocolatey

 ## Commit convention
 ---